KumarNavish/predicting-climate-policy-actions/README.md

 #  Predicting future climate policy actions: an analysis using AI & ML techniques

-This is the software repository accompanying my report **Predicting future climate policy actions: an analysis using AI & ML techniques**
+This is the software repository for files related to my MTP project on **Predicting future climate policy actions: an analysis using AI & ML techniques**

 This reposiroty contains all the software for reproducing the paper, and some sample documents.